GEG Telecomunicazioni Listed by netrunner Ransomware Group

 GEG srl (est. 1981) designs and builds integrated mobile radio systems across Italy.
 Over 35 years it served 500+ public administrations and manages 100,000+ radios.
 Since 2004 it is Italy’s exclusive DAMM TETRA distributor.
 It held ~60% of the civilian TETRA market (350+ base stations)

 On April 3, 2026, Italian telecommunications company GEG srl appeared on the leak site of the netrunner ransomware group.
-The company, which builds and maintains critical mobile radio systems for public administrations across Italy, had internal files exfiltrated after a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, the breach involves information handled by a firm responsible for roughly 60 percent of Italy’s civilian TETRA radio market and more than 100,000 radios.
+The company, which builds and maintains critical mobile radio systems for public administrations across Italy, is claimed to have had internal files exfiltrated after a ransomware attack.
+While the exact number of people whose data may have been exposed remains unknown, the breach involves information handled by a firm responsible for roughly 60 percent of Italy’s civilian TETRA radio market and more than 100,000 radios.

 GEG srl was founded in 1981 and has spent more than 35 years designing integrated mobile radio systems.
 It serves over 500 public administrations and has acted as Italy’s exclusive distributor for DAMM TETRA equipment since 2004.
 Public reporting indicates the company operates more than 350 base stations and holds a dominant share of the civilian TETRA communications sector.